Nadzey/SWAPI/README.md

 - **Mobile App**: Details on the Star Wars mobile app.
 - **Contacts**: For inquiries and feedback.
 - **Heroes Page**:
-- Information about characters, planets, and vehicles (10 cards foe each category).
+- Information about characters, planets, and vehicles.
 - Clicking on the hero card, you will see a window with additional information.
 - Search function with selected category.
+- Pagination for all category.
+On start page present 12 cards.

 ### Tech Stack